 - Adding drives to the 20 non-converged nodes we added earlier, plus another 40 nodes of unneeded compute capacity to satisfy storage capacity to end up with a HCI design again.
 A rather costly option, and it requires reconfiguring existing and active compute nodes.

-- Adding drives to the 20 compute nodes we added earlier, and adding 20 storage-only nodes.
+- Adding drives to the 20 HCI nodes we added earlier, and adding 20 storage-only nodes.
 Now our HCI design is broken the other way, with standalone storage nodes.

 - Adding 30 storage-only nodes, thus breaking the HCI design even more, as we now have compute-storage, compute-only and storage-only nodes.
 On other words, in this case we’d have been better off with separate compute and storage in the first place.

 Of course your environment might grow just the right way.
 Or it might not grow at all.
 Or you might migrate off it if you have to ever scale out.
-Either way, I recommend considering this factor very thoroughly before committing to HCI.
+Either way, I recommend considering this factor very thoroughly before committing your software product to HCI.

 We can rephrase this as “HCI uses fewer servers, so it must be cheaper.”